S-Zhang-Lab/PAIR-manuscript-code/perturb-seq/README.md

 ## Groups and HTOs used

-Two groups each of them contains 3 biological replicates: group #1 is RNP/sgRNA transfected group, label with TotalSeq™-C0254,C0255,C0256 separately. #2 is RNP transfected control group, lable with TotalSeq™-C0257,C0258,C0259 separately.
+Two groups each of them contains 3 biological replicates:

+Group #1 is RNP/sgRNA transfected group, label with TotalSeq™-C0254,C0255,C0256 separately.

+Group #2 is RNP transfected control group, label with TotalSeq™-C0257,C0258,C0259 separately.

+TotalSeq antibody HTO barcode index sequences can be found on BioLegend website.

 ## Genome